andormade/8f4e/README.md

 - Buffers in 8f4e always occupy contiguous spaces in memory, allowing for straightforward and efficient iteration.
 - Runtime memory allocation is not supported in 8f4e; developers must pre-plan their software's memory needs during the coding process.
 This design choice, favoring performance and efficiency, also ensures that memory addresses remain predictable.
 - The language utilizes C-style pointer notations and introduces a new notation: `buffer&` that retrieves the address of the last word in a buffer.
-- It's not memory safe, pointers can point to anything within the memory space of the program.
+- It's not memory safe, pointers can point to anything within the memory space of the program, but the wires help developers to find where their pointers are pointing.
 - The execution order of various code modules is determined by their dependencies.
 If a module's output is needed as input for others, it is executed first.
 This creates a sequential flow, where each module executes only after receiving the necessary data from a preceding module's output.
 This dependency-based ordering ensures that each module gets the necessary data at the right time for the entire system to function effectively.
 - For performance reasons, 8f4e does not include transcendental functions in its standard library.
 Instead, it encourages the use of polynomial approximations for these functions.
 - It's Turing complete, but good luck implementing anything like trigonometric functions.